 He spent two years as a producer for CTV’s current affairs program W5.
 And as a correspondent, he has reported for W5 on issues including the blood supply, aircraft wiring, toxic mold, and police accountability.

-Before joining CTV, Walters spent more than a decade in television news on the west coast, including two years in the B.C.
+Walters spent more than a decade in television news on the west coast, including two years in the B.C.
 Legislature Press Gallery and three years as an anchor in Vancouver.
 His work in local news earned a number of regional and national honours, including two Canadian Association of Broadcasters’ Gold Ribbons and B.C.’s prestigious Jack Webster Award.

-He is a past member of the Advisory Board of the UBC Graduate School of Journalism, the B.C.
+Tom Walters is a past member of the Advisory Board of the UBC Graduate School of Journalism, the B.C.
 Region Executive of RTNDA, and the National Editorial Committee of Broadcast News.